 After you inject epinephrine and your symptoms stabilize, go to an emergency room for treatment.
 Always get medical help to prevent another reaction.

 Anyone who has had an allergic reaction to peanuts should see an allergist.
-Your doctor will review your medical history and symptoms, give you tips on how to avoid peanuts, and determine whether you need to keep an epinephrine auto-injector on hand for emergencies.
+They’ll review your medical history and symptoms, give you tips on how to avoid peanuts, and determine whether you need to keep an epinephrine auto-injector on hand for emergencies.